[Updated for 2026] QD-OLED Generations Infographic and FAQ

 When are higher pixel density 5K panels coming?

 We know that Samsung Display have an upcoming 27” 5K resolution (5120 x 2880) panel planned for the future with a super high ~220 PPI pixel density and a 120Hz refresh rate.
-This will be a 4th Generation QD-OLED panel (or newer if things change by the time it’s produced), using the company’s latest EL 3.0 material which offers improvements in brightness and efficiency.
+This will be using the company’s latest EL 3.0 material which offers improvements in brightness and efficiency.

-Despite some initial reports at CES around timelines, Samsung Display told us that it’s only in development stage at the moment and there are currently no firm timescales at all.
-More news of course as and when we get it.
+Despite some initial reports at CES 2025 around timelines, Samsung Display told us that it’s only in development stage at the moment and there are currently no firm timescales at all.
+It was not part of their CES 2026 exhibition, and we understand they are pending demand from monitor manufacturers at this time.
+It’s likely to be reserved for professional grade monitors we expect at this time, as and when it is adopted.

 What about other panel sizes?